aws/karpenter-provider-aws/docs/aws/README.md

   --group system:nodes
 ```

-### Install Karpenter
+Now, Karpenter can send requests for new EC2 instances to AWS.

-Use [`helm`](https://helm.sh/) to deploy Karpenter to the cluster.
+## Install Karpenter Helm Chart

-For additional values, see [the helm chart values](https://github.com/awslabs/karpenter/blob/main/charts/karpenter/values.yaml)
+Use helm to deploy Karpenter to the cluster.

-> We created a Kubernetes service account with our cluster so we don't need the helm chart to do that.
+We created a kubernetes service account when we created the cluster using eksctl.
+Thus, we don't need the helm chart to do that.

 ```bash
 helm repo add karpenter https://awslabs.github.io/karpenter/charts